conery/op-server/docs/data.md

 The data managed by the server can be organized into separate projects.
 The server comes with a **demo project** that has the example data from the _OptiPass User Manual_.
 Users can add their own data for actual river systems in one or more additional projects.
 For example, a project named **oregon** has descriptions of over 1000 tide gates in 10 river systems on the Oregon coast.

+> _The tables for the Oregon project are used in some examples but are not included in the GitHub repo._

 Projects not only include the barrier data but also formatting information used by a client.
 This includes geographic coordinates so barriers can be plotted on a map and various descriptions in HTML files that can be displayed by a graphical user interface.